bird556/bird556/README.md

 - React Front to Back 2022
 - Build Responsive Real-World Websites with HTML and CSS 2022
-- C Programming For Beginners - Master the C Language 2023 Feel free to explore my GitHub repositories to see more of my work.
-I
+- C Programming For Beginners - Master the C Language 2023

 ## Get in Touch
 - 📫 You can reach me via email at: [rashaunbennett1017@gmail.com](mailto:rashaunbennett1017@gmail.com)